 Choose a kind of rice that’s convenient to use.
 Feel free to experiment, but know that Spanish Paella contains many ingredients, and you might end up with a lot of waste if you’re unhappy with the final result of some rice.

-Heat the pot of olive oil and add it when the cup is hot.
-When the oil is hot, toss in the uncooked rice.
-The frying of rice without cooking gives it a taste of sweetness.
+Heat the pot of olive oil and add the rice when the oil is hot.
+Frying the rice without cooking it first gives it a sweet taste.